 1/2 cup of Pineapple.
 Vitamin c and manganese are stealing the show, and pineapples are packed full of both!
 You will not only get immune support and antioxidant protection, but the B vitamins that pineapples contain help give you a boost of much-needed energy to get through the day.

 1-2 tbsp of Extra Virgin Olive Oil.
 Olive oil is loaded with antioxidants and fatty acids and contains anti-inflammatory properties.

 Optional: 1 Scoop of Protein Powder.
 Well, hair and nails are composed of protein, after all.
 While many of the smoothie ingredients contain some protein, adding a supplement will help ensure you receive the recommended serving per day (a whopping 56 gram per day for men and 46 grams per day for women!).
 This is especially important if you do not eat meat.

 So there you have it.
 Again, this is just one of many recipes that I use–it’s good to rotate greens and experiment with different fruit.
 The main thing is to pack your smoothie full of hair, skin and nail-loving vitamins and nutrients.
+And be sure to drink plenty of water.
+You'll be consuming a lot of fiber, and you don't want anything to get stuck, if you know what I mean.
+Aim for 64 oz daily, or you can go hard and drink half your body weight in ounces daily.
 Feeding your body responsibly will yield a host of overall internal health benefits, which will no doubt radiate on the outside!

 For educational purposes only.
 This blog post should not be used as a substitute for professional medical advice, diagnosis or treatment.